• Skip to main content

 Key Takeaways

-• Covers WSJ and other News Corp brands for Meta AI chatbot and training.
+• The deal covers WSJ and other News Corp brands for Meta AI’s chatbot and training.

 The three-year deal gives Meta access to News Corp content from the US and UK — including The Wall Street Journal and the company’s other brands — both to power responses in its Meta AI chatbot and to train future models.
 News Corp confirmed the deal to Engadget but did not disclose financial terms.